fsantanna/pingus/ceu/README.md

 <div class="summary">
 **Summary**:

-Passive objects subjected to a hierarchy require a dispatching architecture that makes the reasoning about the program harder:
+Passive entities subjected to hierarchies require a dispatching architecture that makes the reasoning about the program harder:

-* The full dispatching chain may go through dozen of files.
+* The full dispatching chain may go through dozens of files.
   <!--(note that we omitted class hierarchies from the discussion).-->
 * The dispatching chain may interleave between classes specific to the game and also classes from the game engine (possibly third-party classes).